Mili-Akther/dream-11-b10a7/README.md

 Welcome to **BPL-DREAM 11**!
 This project is an interactive platform for creating and managing your dream cricket team for the BPL tournament.
 It provides a user-friendly interface for selecting players, managing budgets, and enjoying a seamless team-building experience.

 ---
+## Live Demo

+Check out the live version of the project: [BPL-DREAM 11](https://bpl-dreams.netlify.app/)
+---

 ## 🚀 Features